russross/blackfriday/README.md

 ### Custom options

-If you want to customize the set of options, first get a renderer (currently either the HTML or LaTeX output engines), then use it to call the more general `Markdown` function.
+If you want to customize the set of options, first get a renderer (currently only the HTML output engine), then use it to call the more general `Markdown` function.
 For examples, see the implementations of `MarkdownBasic` and `MarkdownCommon` in `markdown.go`.